noa10/mataresit/docs/ai/AI_ENHANCEMENT_PLAN.md

    - Updated `enhance-receipt-data` and `callAIModel` to handle image inputs for vision LLMs, enabling direct data extraction from receipt images.
    - Implemented "AI Vision" as a primary processing method in the UI, with model filtering based on vision support.

-2. ✅ **Comparison with OCR-Processed Data**
+2. ✅ **Comparison with Alternative Processing Methods** (DEPRECATED - AI-only processing)
-   - Added `compareWithAlternative` option to run both vision LLM and OCR + text model extractions when enabled.
+   - Previously added `compareWithAlternative` option to run both vision LLM and text model extractions when enabled.
    - Implemented comparison logic in `process-receipt` to identify discrepancies and return them in the API response.
    - Enhanced the UI to display discrepancies and allow users to review and correct data, fulfilling the suggestion requirement.
+   - NOTE: This feature is deprecated as the application now uses AI Vision exclusively.

 3. ✅ **Database Schema Updates**
    - Added new columns to the receipts table:
      - `model_used`: Tracks which AI model was used
-     - `primary_method`: Records whether OCR+AI or AI Vision was the primary method
+     - `primary_method`: Records the AI processing method used (deprecated field)
      - `has_alternative_data`: Indicates if comparison data is available
      - `discrepancies`: Stores identified differences between primary and alternative methods